The 2020 Call for Submissions is now closed.

 Presenting one’s research at professional meetings such as the Psychonomic Society Annual Meeting is an important way for individuals to become known in the professional community and to develop collaborative relationships with other professionals in the field.
 Given the relatively short time frame of the tenure period, it is essential that individuals begin to appear at professional meetings early in their careers.
-Therefore, the purpose of this award is to provide funds for graduate students, postdocs, and assistant professors to participate in and network at the 2019 Meeting of the Psychonomic Society, Montréal, Quebec, Canada on November 14-17, 2019.
+Therefore, the purpose of this award is to provide funds for graduate students, postdocs, and assistant professors to participate in and network at the 2020 Meeting of the Psychonomic Society that will be held virtually from November 19-21, 2020.

 Applicants must be:

 - A graduate student, postdoctoral fellow, or assistant professor.

-- Evidence of an accepted paper or poster.
+- Evidence of a submitted paper or poster abstract.

 - A networking plan.
-This plan should identify one or preferably two senior scientists with whom the applicant would network at the conference; although only women scientists are eligible for this award, the targeted senior scientist(s) can be of any gender.
+This plan should identify a senior scientist with whom the applicant would network at the conference; although only women scientists are eligible for this award, the targeted senior scientist(s) can be of any gender.
 The plan should also include the specific goals to be accomplished with targeted scientist(s) (e.g., develop a collaboration, exchange research ideas, receive input on experiments, a grant proposal, or a manuscript), and should describe the relevance of this to the applicant's research program.
 The plan should be approximately 2 pages long (single-spaced, using a 12-point font).

 - Provide evidence of agreement from the networking target(s) to carry out the plan.